 Supported TLS versions

-Media CDN supports the following TLS versions, matching the
+Media CDN supports the following TLS versions:

 |TLS Version||Supported||Included Ciphers|